A Pitch Deck Sample: Full Breakdown of an Investor Deck

 Founders typically use a simple table with their SG&A, COGS, CAPEX, and revenue, along with the final profit margin and percentage.
 This requires some financial modeling.
 If you need a budgeting template to run your financials, our financial modeling template is an excellent tool to get started.

-Pitch Deck Template, Financial Projections slide example
+Pitch Deck Sample, Financial Projections slide

 Slide 24: